-Advising is more than just academic support – it’s also about career advisement and you should meet your advisor even if you are not having academic or personal issues.
+Advising is more than just academic support – it’s also about career advisement and co-curricular discussions.
+You must meet your advisor even if you are not having academic or personal issues.

 How was my advisor assignment determined?